 “A city came under siege from a large army and for many months the people suffered.
 Day after day a notorious thief, locked up in jail, offered to help.
 Of course, the people rejected him — after all, he was such a bad man.
 But after a while they listened to his plan and decided to offer him a chance.

-That night, using his skills, the thief crept unseen into the enemy’s camp.
-He left a dagger in the sleeping general’s tent.
-The next morning the enemy general was scared and astonished to find the dagger.
-Angry, he told his men to double the guard.
+“That night, using his skills, the thief crept unseen into the enemy’s camp.
+He left a dagger in the sleeping general’s tent and crept away.
+Next morning the general was astonished to find the dagger there.
+Scared and angry, he told his men to double the guard.

-On the second night, the thief again crept between the enemy soldiers and left another dagger, this time on the sleeping general’s pillow.
+“On the second night, the thief again crept between the enemy sentries and left another dagger, this time in the sleeping general’s bed.

-The next morning the enemy general gathered his troops and left.
-Because he knew that on the third night the dagger would be left in him.”
+“The next morning the enemy general gathered his troops and left, because he knew that if he stayed another night the dagger would be left in him.”

 When the situation changes, behaviours that used to be considered ‘bad’ can easily become ‘good’.
 And vice versa.

 This means that when so much in our world is changing at once, all value judgments become potentially unreliable:

 - A person you looked up to as a celebrity (and might have wanted to hire) could turn out to have been involved in sexual misconduct